alanmimms/jurassic-20/STATUS.md

 Verilator.
 Apparently this version is more stable than the previous stable version.

+BUT WAIT THERE'S MORE: The "solution" above wasn't a solution.
+The symptom was that I would see in `mc10141.sv` both a posedge on `clk` and a negedge on `clk` at the same time tick!
+I saw this by adding some `$fdisplay()` junk to show time and both clock edges (even though the model was supposed to only change on posedge).
+The problem was caused by a glitch in the `mc10141.sv` clock from a race induced in CLK1 by zero delay being substituted for the 5.0ns delay line between CLK1 MAIN SOURCE C H and E51 pin4.
+Replacing this zero delay with a delay based on a single edge of `clk60` solved it.

 ### Two Nested Microinstruction Calls Hangs on Outer Return